Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic Interactions

 \subsection{The Quartic- and Sextic Anharmonic Oscillators (AHO)}

 For both these cases,the system-Hamiltonian is given by:

-corresponding to the quartic-AHO (QAHO) and the sextic-AHO (SAHO) respectively.To carry out the NGAS, we choose [82] the harmonic-approximation for the ``Mean Field Hamiltonian" (MFH), given by:
+corresponding to the quartic-AHO (QAHO) and the sextic-AHO (SAHO) respectively.To carry out the NGAS, we choose [82] the harmonic-approximation for the ``Approximating Hamiltonian" (AH), given by eqn.(25 but reproduced below for ready reference:

-which is the Hamiltonian of a shifted-harmonic-oscillator involving two free-parameters:$h_0$ and $\omega$, corresponding to an `energy-shift' and the `frequency' respectively.
-These parameters are determined [82] in accordance to the procedure through the steps(i)-(iii)as outlined in Section-3 above.
-For the case of the QAHO, these are determined by equations(29-30) but renumbered here for ready reference:
+which is the Hamiltonian of an energy-shifted-harmonic-oscillator involving two free-parameters:$h_0$ and $\omega$, corresponding to an `energy-shift' and the `frequency' respectively.
+These parameters are determined [82] in accordance to the procedure through the steps(i)-(iii)as outlined in \textbf{Section}-VIA above.
+For the case of the QAHO, these are determined by equations(29-30) but reproduced here below for ready reference:

 and